JetAstra/SDAR/README.md

 **SDAR**(**S**ynergy of **D**iffusion and **A**uto**R**egression)-model is a new large language model that integrates autoregressive (AR) and discrete diffusion modeling strategies.
 It combines the efficient training paradigm of AR models with the highly parallel inference capability of diffusion models, while delivering performance fully on par with SOTA opensource AR models.
 At the same time, SDAR sets a new benchmark as the most powerful diffusion language model to date.

 ## 🗞️ News
+ - [2025-09] We'll be releasing the technical report & training framwork for SDAR soon, which will provide detailed insights into our methodology and findings.
+ - [2025-08-15] We’ve released the inference code for SDAR models, including a built-in script and a third-party inference engine [JetEngine](https://github.com/Labman42/JetEngine).
- [2025-07-20] — We’ve open-sourced the weights for our [1.7B](https://huggingface.co/JetLM/SDAR-1.7B-Chat), [4B](https://huggingface.co/JetLM/SDAR-4B-Chat), [8B](https://huggingface.co/JetLM/SDAR-8B-Chat) dense models, along with our [30B](https://huggingface.co/JetLM/SDAR-30B-A3B-Chat) MoE model — now available on Hugging Face 🤗.
+  - [2025-07-20] We’ve open-sourced the weights for our [1.7B](https://huggingface.co/JetLM/SDAR-1.7B-Chat), [4B](https://huggingface.co/JetLM/SDAR-4B-Chat), [8B](https://huggingface.co/JetLM/SDAR-8B-Chat) dense models, along with our [30B](https://huggingface.co/JetLM/SDAR-30B-A3B-Chat) MoE model — now available on Hugging Face 🤗.

 ## ⚙️ Usage